jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

 The above recurrence can be solved either using Recurrence T ree method or Master method.
 It falls in case II of Master Method and solution of the recurrence is Theta(Logn).

-Auxiliary Space: O(1) in case of iterative implementation.
-In case of recursive implementation, O(Logn) recursion call stack space.
+Auxiliary Space: O(1) in case of iterative Implementation.
+In case of recursive Implementation, O(Logn) recursion call stack space.